BeyondFe/blog/responsive_layout_with_stylus_jeet_and_rupture.md

+title: Responsive Layouts With Stylus Jeet And Rupture
+date: 2015-04-03
+---

 Develop for mobile first is a common theme you hear today.
 I use three libraries for preprocessing css to help with this process.
 They make it easy to get a responsive site running fairly quick.

 1. [Stylus](https://github.com/stylus/stylus) - CSS pre-processor.